jeremybytes/async-virtual-seminar-2025/Labs/Lab01/Lab01-Instructions.md

 ```

 > **Caution**
 Even though this compiles, it may not work as expected.
 This is because of the "using" statement on the StreamWriter class.
 By using this code, the StreamWriter may get disposed before the "WriteLineAsync" method is called.
 This results in a runtime exception.
-The exact behavior depends on the specific version of the compiler.

 Rather than returning the task directly, await it.
 (Don't forget to add the "async" modifier to the method.)